yli3/GetData_CourseProject/CodeBook.md

 1. **prefix**:
   - *time* for a time-domain signal.
-  - *freq* for a frequency-domain signal.
+  - *freq* for a frequency-domain signal calculated via Fast Fourier Transform (FFT) on the corresponding time-domain signal.
 1. **component**:
-  - *Body* for body component of a signal.
+  - *Body* for component of the signal attributed to movement of the human body.
-  - *Gravity* for gravity component of a signal.
+  - *Gravity* for component of the signal attributed to gravity (assumed to be low frequency).
 1. **units**:
   - *LinearAcceleration* for a measurement of linear acceleration (via accelerometer) in units of standard gravity (*g* approximately `9.8 m/s^2`).
   - *LinearJerk* for a calculation of linear jerk (time derivative of linear acceleration) in units of `m/s^3`.